 Street Art in New York City

 Although I’m not sure you would technically call it a mural, I love all the pink hearts on the door of Pietro Nolita!
+Speaking of pink hearts, this is a great place to go if you are visiting NYC with teens!

 I was actually looking for a different mural and found this one in its place.
 All, that to say, surprise!
 You never know what you might find.